hasinhayder/cronos/readme.md

 - **Quotes**: Display motivational quotes.
 You can change them too!
 - **Particles**: Optional particle animation for a dynamic look.
 - **Notes**: Keep personal notes within the app.
 - **Bookmarks**: Quick access to your favorite websites on the bottom left corner.
+Add up to six bookmarks.
 - **Memorization**: Remembers your current settings for future visits.

 ## Keyboard Shortcuts